What needs to be revised?

 Read the text aloud

-Reading your text aloud, you will be in a better position to identify issues such as inaccurate sentence structure and punctuation problems.
+Reading your text aloud makes it easier to identify issues such as inaccurate sentence structure and punctuation problems.
 It is also easier to get a grip on the flow of the text when it is read aloud.
-A lack of transitional devices will become apparent, for instance, as will repetitive use of certain words and phrases.
-Instead of reading the text out yourself, asking someone else to read it out to you will also help you become aware of aspects of your text that you may not have seen while working on it yourself.
+A lack of transitional devices will become apparent, for instance, as will repetitive use of particular words and phrases.
+Asking someone else to read your text out to you will also help you become aware of aspects of it that you may not have noticed while working on it yourself.

 If there is time, wait a few days

-Many writers find stepping away from their work-in-progress texts for some time helpful.
-Approaching your text with fresh eyes, you might find it easier to spot mistakes and incongruences.
+Many writers find that stepping away from their work-in-progress texts for some time is helpful.
+Approaching your text with fresh eyes, you might find it easier to spot mistakes and incongruities.

 Look at the text from different perspectives

-If you only read your text from beginning to end, there is a risk that you miss, for instance, the internal structure of each paragraph and the overall balance of the text since you already know what the texts says.
+If you only read your text from beginning to end, there is a risk that you may miss problems with the internal structure of each paragraph and the overall balance of the text.
 Try to also check separate parts of your text; is the structure within each section coherent, for instance, and is your argument logical in each and every part of your text?
-Are your conclusions based on and clearly relate to your analysis?
+Are your conclusions based on and clearly related to your analysis?

 Use your experience

 Look at previous essays and texts on which you have received feedback.
 What kinds of problems have been identified by teachers and peer reviewers?
 Check your current text for these problem areas.
 For advice on how to compile your own personal checklist, see